The Recording office will close early on Wednesday, December 13th at 1:30 pm and reopen for regular office hours on Thursday, December 14th at 8am.

-- Birth Certificate, State issued Driver's License or ID, Military ID, Alien Registration Card, Passport, VISA, Certificate of Naturalization, Department of Corrections ID and Inmate ID.
+- Certified State Birth Certificate, Military ID, Alien Registration Card, Passport, VISA, Certificate of Naturalization, Department of Corrections ID.

 - All these forms of ID must be current/valid and include a date of birth to verify that the applicant is of legal age to enter into a marriage.